-3.2.9 Concluding Remarks on the use of CDW for the construction sector of waste arisings.
+3.2.9 Concluding Remarks on the use of CDW for the construction sector

+Overall, the CDW poses the highest quantities of waste arisings.
 There is a multitude of materials used in the construction sector, many of which have long product lifespans - often extending for decades.